That's understandable, we know there are many questions to answer.

 Acting, Audition, Commercial

 Michael has narrated over 500 commercials both on-camera and voice-over.
 He was a vocal scholarship undergraduate at Hofstra University and holds a Masters degree in Musical/Liberal Arts.
-He teaches voice and voiceover techniques and is currently producing an album of himself singing "Songs to Touch Your Yiddish Soul".
+He studied Audio Engineering under Phil Ramone and owned his first studio in 1975.
+When helping aspiring voice actors, he understands that you are the most important thing in the learning process ... and he uses humor to make the process FUN.
+His unique approach to making the actor react, allows each “read” by the actor to come alive with the emotional life of the performer.
+He teaches these powerful voiceover techniques in-person, by Skype, and by telephone.
+He also teaches acting techniques using the same techniques he learned under Sanford Meisner.
 For 2 ½ years he was a member of the original Broadway cast of Jekyll & Hyde.
 He was featured in Sweet Charity directed by Bob Fosse.
-As a member of the Robert Shaw Chorale, The Bach Aria Group, and The Camerata Singers, he has recorded under Igor Stravinsky, Leonard Bernstein, and Eugene Ormandy with The New York Philharmonic, Philadelphia Orchestra, and The Detroit Symphony.
-He toured the United States, Canada, and South America with Robert Shaw, serving as an assistant to Mr. Shaw.
-His dramatic roles on television include - The Bronx is Burning, The Sopranos, One Life to Live, Law & Order, L&O Criminal Intent, L&O SVU, 100 Centre St., Sex in the City, and 3rd Watch.
-His major films include featured roles in 1st Deadly Sin, Perfect Murder, Trouble with Cali, and You Don't Know Jack with Al Pacino, an HBO movie due for release in April 2010....
+As a member of the Robert Shaw Chorale, The Bach Aria Group, and The Camerata Singers, he has recorded with The New York Philharmonic, Philadelphia Orchestra, and The Detroit Symphony.
+His dramatic roles on television include – Orange is the New Black, Unforgettable, The Bronx is Burning, The Sopranos, One Life to Live, Law & Order, L&O Criminal Intent, L&O SVU, 100 Centre St., Sex in the City, and 3rd Watch.
+His major films include featured roles in 1st Deadly Sin, Perfect Murder, Trouble with Cali, and You Don't Know Jack with Al Pacino, in this HBO movie, Emmy Winner. ...

 Acting, Commercial, Corporate Industrial, Narration